wombleton/gitlaw-nz/acts/T/Takeovers Act 1993.md

     Compare: Corporations Act 2001 s 1323(3), (4) (Aust)

-    Section 44N: inserted, on 25 October 2006, by [section 24][287] of the Takeovers Amendment Act 2006 (2006 No 48).
+    Section 44N: inserted, on 25 October 2006, by [section 24][291] of the Takeovers Amendment Act 2006 (2006 No 48).

 ##### 44O Relationship with other law

 *   (1) Nothing in [sections 44L to 44N][141] affects the powers that the court has apart from those sections.

-    (2) This section has effect subject to the [Insolvency Act 1967][297].
+    (2) This section has effect subject to the [Insolvency Act 1967][301].

     Compare: Corporations Act 2001 s 1323(7), (8) (Aust)

-    Section 44O: inserted, on 25 October 2006, by [section 24][287] of the Takeovers Amendment Act 2006 (2006 No 48).
+    Section 44O: inserted, on 25 October 2006, by [section 24][291] of the Takeovers Amendment Act 2006 (2006 No 48).

 ##### 44P Offence

-*   A person commits an offence who contravenes an order by the court under [section 44M][142] or [section 44N][143] that is applicable to the person and is liable on conviction on indictment,---
+*   A person commits an offence who contravenes an order by the court under [section 44M][142] or [section 44N][143] that is applicable to the person and is liable on conviction,---

     *   (a) in the case of an individual, to imprisonment to a term not exceeding 3 years or to a fine not exceeding $100,000, or both: